What's Different At The Boston Marathon This Year?

 FIELD SIZE

-The field of 20,000 runners will be smaller than usual as the marathon returns for the first time in more than a year-and-a-half.
+The field of 18,252 runners will be smaller than usual as the marathon returns for the first time in more than two-and-a-half years.
 That’s the smallest field of runners since 2002.
-The 2019 race had more than 30,000 runners.
+The 2019 race had more than 31,500 runners, 36-percent more than this year’s race.

 While the overall field is smaller, the number of official charity runners, approximately 2,400, will not change.